Jaggery Nutritional Value | Right Shift Jaggery Nutritional Value | Right Shift

 1. May Prevent Anaemia

-Anaemia, or the deficiency of iron is common, especially among women.
-You can prevent this by having jaggery as it contains iron.
-Iron as a mineral is responsible for the production of healthy red blood cells and having a deficiency of this mineral can lead to weakness and fatigue.
+Anaemia, or the deficiency of iron, is common, especially among women.
+You can prevent this by having jaggery, as it contains iron.
+This is one of the many jaggery powder benefits that make it a valuable addition to your diet.
+Iron is a mineral responsible for producing healthy red blood cells, and a deficiency of this mineral can lead to weakness and fatigue.

 2. May Reduce the Risk of Certain Health Conditions